-The Directors have the pleasure of submitting to the members their report as well as the Audited Financial Statement for the year ended 31st December, 2020.
+The Directors have the pleasure of submitting to the members their report as well as the Audited Financial Statement for the year ended 31st December, 2023.

-- 1. Legal Form.
-The Company was incorporated as a Private Limited Liability Company under the Laws of the Federation of Nigeria on the 3rd day of March,1995 with RC 266755.It became a Public limited Company on the 24th day of June,2015, and was Listed on the floor of the Nigerian Stock Exchange(NSE)on the 25th day of October, 2016. - Principal Activities: The Company is engaged in Waste Management, E-waste, Industrial Cleaning Decontamination to both private and public sectors including the Oil and Gas Industry. - 3.
-Result of Operations for the year:
+- Legal Form: The Company was incorporated as a Private Limited Liability Company under the Laws of the Federation of Nigeria on the 3rd day of March,1995 with RC 266755.It became a Public limited Company on the 24th day of June,2015, and was Listed on the floor of the Nigerian Stock Exchange(NSE) on the 25th day of October, 2016. - Principal Activities: The Company is engaged in Waste Management, and Industrial Cleaning Services to both private and public sectors including the Oil and Gas Industry.

+3. Result of Operations for the year: